 What is the Welfare Support Scheme?

 This scheme is designed to help local residents who are in extreme financial difficulties if they cannot afford to pay for essential daily living needs, household items, or in some cases Council Tax.
-This is a non-cash scheme
+This is a non-cash scheme.

 Who can apply?

 You must be a resident, and registered at an address in Bath & North East Somerset.
 There is no guarantee that you will get help under this scheme.
 The funds are limited and will only be provided for emergency and short-term assistance.
-Priority applications will be based on your personal and financial situation, and will be provided only to applicants who have a low income.
+Priority applications will be based on your personal and financial situation, and will only be provided to applicants who have a low income.

 How do I apply?

 By phone, by calling the Welfare Support Team on 01225 477 277.
 This service is normally available Monday to Friday between 9.00am and 4.30pm (and 4.00pm on Fridays).
 During busy periods / staff training an answerphone system will be in operation.
 Your call will be returned by the end of the next working day.

 Please note that staff at council offices cannot help with any applications under this scheme.

 What kind of things could the Welfare Support Scheme help me with?